Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

  []
 ```

-If we retry to add a product `White Shirt`, we get an `SqlException` error:
+If we retry to add `White Shirt` again, we will get an `SqlException` error:

 ``` curl
 curl --location --request POST 'https://localhost:5001/api/products' --insecure --header 'Content-Type: application/json' --data-raw '{